Curriculum

 1 Credit

 Biology continues to use the student’s natural sense of curiosity to explore the biological sciences.
 The major goal of the biology course is to foster an appreciation for the intricacy and the diversity of living things with which we share our planet, and to practice learning skills that are critical for success in college.
 Living beings are examined from three perspectives: the molecular, the individual organism and populations of organisms interacting in ecological balance.
 Man’s role in the naturally evolved balance is critically examined.
-This is the usual course for Sophomores.
+This is the usual course for Freshmen.

 Prerequisite: Integrated Science (with “B+” average or higher), Algebra 1 (with “B+” average or higher), Departmental Honors Qualifying Test (for incoming freshmen with an A in Earth Science and an A in Algebra 1), and teacher recommendation